bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

 ### 6. Toon Shading

 #### Overview
 Toon shading, influenced by Japanese anime and Western animation, uses stylised lighting to give 3D graphics a 2D, hand-drawn look.
 The math behind this shader builds, too, on the Blinn-Phong lighting model, with smoothstep functions to create clear yet smooth lighting bands.
 For additional lights (directional, point, and spot), I used an additive approach to allow multiple sources to interact naturally without heavy performance costs.
-For the extra stylised look, I used a Fresnel-based approach for rim lighting, where light wraps around the edges of an object based on the viewing angle, creating a subtle highlight that enhances shape definition.
+For the extra stylised look, I used a Fresnel-based approach for rim lighting which I learned from [here](https://roystan.net/articles/toon-shader/), where light wraps around the edges of an object based on the viewing angle, creating a subtle highlight that enhances shape definition.
 Combined with textures, normal maps, and outlines for clear borders, this setup brings a polished comic-book feel.
 The full repository will be available soon.

 #### Mathematical Formula

 *Smoothstep Diffuse and Specular*

-$\quad$ For sharp transitions, smoothstep is applied to both the diffuse and specular intensities, more information [here](https://roystan.net/articles/toon-shader/):
+$\quad$ For signature distinction between highlights and shadows of the toon shader, smoothstep is applied to both the diffuse and specular intensities:

 $$
 I_d = \text{smoothstep}(0.005, 0.01, I_d)